Do You Need a Degree in Education to Be a Teacher?

 Alternatives to Education Degrees

-Many school systems have begun to offer alternative routes to certification that don't require you to have an education degree.
+Many school systems offer alternative routes to certification that don't require you to have an education degree.
 These programs are most commonly found in urban or rural school districts facing teacher shortages.
 In addition, the greatest opportunities are usually found in the areas of special education, science, foreign language education and mathematics.
 To be admitted to these alternative certification programs, you must have a bachelor's degree that meets minimum GPA requirements.
 You may also need to pass a skills or subject-area assessment exam prior to admission.

 College and University Certificate Programs